 This means that it’s up to the school to develop policies that address how students of all ages are dismissed or held at the end of the day.
-This policy should include adult supervisors, their locations, and their duties during dismissal time.
-Parents or guardians also need to be educated on each school’s policies if they want to pick up their child stress-free.
+This policy should include adult supervisors, their locations and duties during dismissal time.
+Parents or guardians also need to be educated on each school’s policies if they want to pick up their kid stress-free.

 School Dismissal Problems and Solutions

 Policies should be developed collectively with parent-teacher organizations, the local community, and the school board, as well as other stakeholders.
 Engineers can recommend policies related to arrival and dismissal, which complement infrastructure modifications.

 The group should convene to identify the issues, discuss solutions, and draft policy language.
 Parents should be notified about new policies via mailings, calls, meetings, e-mail, and/or social media.

 One of the primary concerns during school dismissal is road-related accidents and traffic.
 High volumes of traffic at the majority of schools during dismissal or pick-up times often lead to poor circulation of traffic, which most often poses a great danger for everyone.

 For example, students bicycling or walking from and to school may refrain from using crosswalks or sidewalks.
 Buses may block the visibility of bicyclists and pedestrians, which may result in an unanticipated danger.

 Sometimes, traffic congestion is a hazard to pedestrians and bicyclists during arrival and pick-up times, especially when motorists exhibit non-compliant or erratic behaviors.
 When automobiles are lined up, students may have to cross between cars, where they are less visible to other drivers.
 A solution to this problem is the use of student valets who can open car doors for students and help them in or out of the vehicle, encouraging the parents to stay in their vehicles.